garyhlai/cortex-wiki/home.md

 The compilation module supports compilation and optimization of AI smart contracts.
 Complied abi, bytecode, and additional information are also displayed in this module.
 The deployment module can help deploy AI smart contracts to the Cortex network with the support of Cortex Wallet, allowing for on-chain inference.

-## Use Cases for AI on Blockchain?

-Games and game AIs (such as Fomo3D or sports betting) are the most likely to be the first mass-market, because they form the shortest closed loop.
-Fintech blockchain technologies, such as anti-fraud in decentralized exchanges, credit systems, lending and smart investment, will probably be the next biggest market, considering all their data will be stored on the blockchain.
-In addition, we can realize stablecoin model controlled by AI-model on Cortex, and the on-chain  inference process makes it much more transparent than other stablecoins such as USDT.
-Furthermore,  decentralized autonomous token distribution, decentralized anonymous advertisement recommendation engine, autonomous driving, native Cortex AI Dapps, and really any mass markets that involve AI will see use cases on Cortex.

 ## Cortex Use Cases
 * **DeFi:** credit report, anti-fraud in decentralized exchanges, p2p financing, insurance, cryptocurrency lending
 * **Gaming:** AI judge, player agent, NPC, assistant/coaching/education
 * **Global Climate Action & Carbon Credit Management and Trading:** collects environmental data and puts on the blockchain for a transparent carbon pricing system
 * **AI Governance:** stablecoins based on machine learning, sentiment analysis, decentralized decision making, malicious behavior detection, smart resource allocation
 * **Others:** on-chain data mining, facial recognition, recommendation, chatbot, machine translation, voice synthesis, etc.

+Games and game AIs (such as Fomo3D or sports betting) are the most likely to be the first mass-market, because they form the shortest closed loop.
+Fintech blockchain technologies, such as anti-fraud in decentralized exchanges, credit systems, lending and smart investment, will probably be the next biggest market, considering all their data will be stored on the blockchain.
+In addition, we can realize stablecoin model controlled by AI-model on Cortex, and the on-chain  inference process makes it much more transparent than other stablecoins such as USDT.
+Furthermore,  decentralized autonomous token distribution, decentralized anonymous advertisement recommendation engine, autonomous driving, native Cortex AI Dapps, and really any mass markets that involve AI will see use cases on Cortex.

 ### Specific Use Case Examples
 #### Defi